214 Plain St, Marshfield, MA 02050, USA

 Owned By: Town of Marshfield

-27 acres of Marshfield Conservation land with 1/2 mile of trail around a former cranberry bog, with streams that flow into the South River.
+Marshfield’s Ellis Nature Sanctuary features 27 acres of conservation land with 1/2 mile of trails around a former cranberry bog, and streams that flow into the South River.
 May be suitable for ice skating, in season.

 Features

-Samuel Baker was one of the founders of the Town of Marshfield.
-He received 30 acres from the town in 1659 at Mount Scargoe (now Mount Skirgo), and later acquired adjacent lands owned by John Adams and James Pitney.
+In Marshfield’s Colonial days, the land now known as the Ellis Nature Sanctuary was part of Samuel Baker’s domain.
+Baker was one of the founders of the Town of Marshfield.
+He was granted 30 acres in 1659 at Mount Scargoe (now Mount Skirgo), and later acquired adjacent lands owned by John Adams and James Pitney.
 As the property passed down through the family, it continued to grow, eventually extending all the way to Moraine Street.

 David P. Strange acquired the Ellis property in the early 20th century, and set up orchards there.
 He established his family’s farm nearby on Cross Street.
 Josephine Strange, the daughter of David, married Benjamin W. Ellis.
 Around 1938, they established their cranberry business — 4.5 acres of bogs.
 Their son David carried on the family business as the Old Mount Skirgo Cranberry Corporation.
 The Ellis Family sold the property to the Town of Marshfield in 2006, to be used as conservation land.